fleet-actions/ec2-runner-pool-manager/docs/getting-started/advanced-configuration.md

 ## 1. Introduction

-This document explores the additional optional inputs given opened up to the controlplane via inputs to `provision` and `refresh` in order to give the operator the ability to better control the lifecycles of the instances beyond initial defaults.
+This document explores the additional optional inputs given opened up to the controlplane.
 See the [Prerequisites](./prerequisites.md) and [Quickstart](./quickstart.md) for the initial setup guides.

 !!! note
-    Hopefully this page can stand by itself, but feel free to read through the [Architecture](../todo.md) to see this from a wider context.
+    Hopefully this page can stand by itself, but feel free to read through the [Architecture](../architecture/overview.md) to see this from a wider context.

 ## 2. Fine-Tuning Runner Lifecycle and Resource Management